 The social and cultural integration of science

-Science is a human enterprise rooted and practiced in society (Abd-El-Khalick, et al., 2008); therefore, science affects and is affected by different cultural elements, such as social values, power structures, politics, socio-economic factors, philosophy and religion (Lederman, 2004).
+Science is a human enterprise rooted and practiced in society (Abd-El-Khalick, et al., 2008); therefore, science affects and is affected by different cultural elements, such as social values, power structures, politics, socioeconomic factors, philosophy and religion (Lederman, 2004).
 The influence of these factors can be seen in the question of public funding of scientific research.

 Interaction between science and technology

 Science and technology have different roles in society.
-It is important to understand the interaction and to have an understanding of the distinctions between science and technology.
+It is important to understand the interaction and have an understanding of the distinctions between science and technology.
 However, there are often misconceptions among teachers in this regard, as technology is applied science.

 Cooperation and collaboration in science

 Scientific work is a collective and collaborative activity (Lederman, 2004).
-Although individuals can make important contributions, scientific work is often carried out in groups.
+Although individuals can make important contributions, scientific work is usually carried out in groups.
 New knowledge claims are generally shared and must go through a double-blind peer review process to be accepted by the scientific community.

 Anderson, M. L. 2003.
 “Embodied Cognition: A Field Guide.”
 Artificial Intelligence 149: 91–130.10.1016/S0004-3702(03)00054-7